Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 The number of visits required for a root canal depends on how complex the case is.
 Most patients can complete treatment in one or two visits.

 With good oral care, a root canal can last for a lifetime.
 The restorations placed on the tooth require replacement.
-Fillings may need to be replaced as soon as 5 years, while crowns can last up to 20 years.
+Fillings placed in the tooth will need to be replaced.
+While fillings may need replacing as early as 5 years, crowns can last up to 20 years.

-We advise you to stay in Turkey for a day or two after recovery to ensure the infection has been resolved.
-But provided you do not experience any serious side effects, it is safe to travel and fly after a root canal treatment.
+We advise you to stay in Turkey for a day or two after recovery to ensure the infection has been resolved completely.
+However, unless you experience serious side effects, traveling and flying after root canal treatment is safe.

-Whether a root canal can be repeated depends on why it has failed.
-Some root canal complications can be addressed with retreatment.
-For others, a root end surgery or tooth extraction is preferred.
+Whether or not root canal treatment can be repeated depends on the reason for the failure.
+Some root canal complications can be resolved with retreatment.
+For others, root tip surgery or tooth extraction is preferred.

-A deep cavity or a crack is enough to provoke pulp inflammation (pulpitis).
-Without root canal treatment, pulpitis or necrotic pulp can lead to severe pain, inflammation and the formation of large abscesses.
-These can put your general health at risk and irreversibly damage soft and hard tissues.
+A deep cavity or crack is enough to cause inflammation of the tooth pulp (pulpitis).
+If root canal treatment is not done, pulpitis or necrotic pulp can lead to severe pain, inflammation, and the formation of large abscesses.
+These can jeopardize your overall health and cause irreversible damage to soft and hard tissues.

 Click below to share this page